Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: General outline of the procedure

 The Hamiltonian $H(x,y;z)$ defines a ($z$-dependent) algebraic curve in $\mathbb{CP}^2$.
 The generic genus of this curve can be determined from the Newton polygon of the polynomial in $x$ and $y$ given by the Hamiltonian.
 Namely, if we write

 the Newton polygon is the convex hull of the set of points $(j,k)$ for which $\alpha_{jk} \neq 0$.
-The genus is then given by the number of integer points in the interior of the polygon.
-In figure~\ref{fig:newton_poly_example} the Newton polygon associated with a polynomial Hamiltonian for a genus $3$ curve is represented.
+The genus is then given by the number of lattice points in the interior of the polygon.
+Here it is an example of the Newton polygon associated with the polynomial Hamiltonian in $x$ and $y$ for a genus $3$ curve:

+The blue dots at coordinates $(j,k)$ correspond to the non-zero element $x^jy^k$ in the polynomial, while the orange dots are points of the lattice in the interior of the polygon.
 In particular, we are interested in studying systems described by quartic Hamiltonians.

-In figure~\ref{fig:newton_poly_fixed}, three admissible cases of Newton polygon are represented, alongside with the geometrical constraints to which they are subject.
+Therefore, there are several constraints on the admissible Newton polygons for the cases here studied.
+For instance, we represent three admissible cases of Newton polygon, alongside with the geometrical constraints to which they are subject:

+for the cases $\text{Q}1$ (eq.~\eqref{quartic1}) (left), $\text{Q}4.\text{a}1$~(eq.~\eqref{Ham_Q4a}) (middle), $\text{Q}3.\text{b}2$~(eq.~\eqref{22Ham_subcase3b_3}) (right).
 These constraints are shown in the the figure via highlighted curves surrounding some points of the lattice $(j,k)$, $j$ and $k$ representing the element $x^jy^k$ in the expression of $H(x,y)$.
 The curve around the fourth diagonal fixes the highest admissible power in the polynomial, quartic in the case shown.
 The region within the curve drawn around the bottom left part of the lattice will be fixed independently of the specific case under study.
 These constraints limit the number and the shapes of the polygons associated with the analysed cases.
-The exploitation of such constraints allows us to exclude from our study the potential case $\text{Q5.b1}$ (see the scheme in figure~\ref{fig:scheme}), that we have not observed in our analysis and that is in principle admissible with the description provided by the power series.
+The exploitation of such constraints allows us to exclude from our study the potential case $\text{Q5.b1}$ (see the scheme on page~\pageref{eq:power_deg}), that we have not observed in our analysis and that is in principle admissible with the description provided by the power series.

 The two mechanisms previously described to navigate the possible cases are the coalescence and degeneration of branches.
-The framework offered by Newton polygons is particularly effective in this context to describe both transformations.
-In figure~\ref{fig:newton_poly_degeneracy_coalescence} the two possible transformations are represented as their action on the shape of the Newton polygons.
-The degeneration (left to middle) transforms the polygon such that the genus of the curve associated with the polynomial decreases (from $3$ to $2$ in the figure).
-The coalescence (middle to right) is a transformation of the polygon leaving the genus of the curve invariant.
+The framework offered by Newton polygons is particularly effective in this context to describe both transformations, since the two possible transformations are represented as their action on the shape of the Newton polygons:

-In appendix~\ref{app:newton_polygons} the scheme given in figure~\ref{fig:scheme} is displayed in terms of the Newton polygons associated with each case.